 Action Responsible Party Timeframe Cost

-Age in Place conceptual project planning, City, CDA, LRHC, Ongoing Variable
+Continue project planning, evaluation, City, CDA, LRHC, Ongoing Variable

-evaluation, and marketing Developers
+and marketing Developers

-2. Promote redevelopment activities in all areas of the community, including infrastructure improvements, land acquisition, and removal of dilapidated structures.

-• Commercial Development and Aesthetic Improvements-HWY 283 Corridor-RDA #1 includes the entryway and highway corridor that carries the largest volume of traffic which enters and exits Lexington on a daily basis.
+- 2. Promote redevelopment activities in all areas of the community, including infrastructure improvements, land acquisition, and removal of dilapidated structures. - Commercial Development and Aesthetic Improvements-HWY 283 Corridor-RDA #1 includes the entryway and highway corridor that carries the largest volume of traffic which enters and exits Lexington on a daily basis.
 This point of entry and route of travel is envisioned as an opportunity to give individuals a positive first impression as they enter Lexington and a pleasant reminder of the community as they depart.
-This area also provides an opportunity for retail and small business development.
+This area also provides opportunity for retail and small business development.

-The 2014 Action Plan is not intended to provide a definitive plan regarding future beautification or business development activities; however, it will provide steps to assist in the removal of obstacles that have prevented such activities in the past.
+The 2016 Action Plan is not intended to provide a definitive plan regarding future beautification, infrastructure, or business development activities; however, it will provide steps to assist in the removal of obstacles that have prevented such activities in the past.

-Action Responsible Party Timeframe Cost Evaluate and negotiate for the acquisition of CDA, City Manager Jan-Dec \$5,000 property along the Hwy 283 corridor Market CDA property for development CDA, City, DAD Ongoing \$15,000 Plan and develop area aesthetic improvements CDA, City Ongoing \$25,000
+Action Responsible Party Timeframe Cost Evaluate and negotiate for the acquisition of CDA, City Manager Jan-Dec \$5,000 property along the Hwy 283 corridor Market CDA property for development CDA, City, DAD Ongoing \$15,000 Plan and develop area aesthetic improvements CDA, City Ongoing \$25,000 Plan access road development CDA, City Jan-Dec Variable

 • Adams Street Corridor Improvements-RDA #2 includes the Adams Street corridor (Highway 21) from Highway 30 to 20th Street.
-The generalized future land use plan indicates commercial use along the east side of Adams Street from Highway 30 to 17th Street.
+The generalized future land use plan indicates desired commercial use along the east side of Adams Street from Highway 30 to 17th Street.
 Currently, there is a mixture of commercial and residential uses in this area.
 Steps should be taken to ensure that future redevelopment of property along this corridor is consistent with long range community planning efforts, as contained in the redevelopment plan for the area.

-This area provides opportunity for the replacement of residential uses with small business development.
-The 2014 Action Plan is not intended to provide a definitive plan regarding future business development activities; rather, it will provide steps to assist in the removal of obstacles that have prevented such activities in the past.
+The 2016 Action Plan is not intended to provide a definitive plan regarding future business development activities; rather, it will provide steps to assist in the removal of obstacles that have prevented such activities in the past.

-Action Responsible Party Timeframe Cost Evaluate and negotiate for the acquisition of CDA, City Manager Jan-Dec \$10,000 property along the Adams Street corridor Market CDA property for development CDA, City, DAD Ongoing Undetermined Plan area infrastructure and aesthetic CDA, City Ongoing \$15,000 improvements -
+Action Responsible Party Timeframe Cost Evaluate and negotiate for the acquisition of CDA, City Manager Jan-Dec \$10,000 property along the Adams Street corridor Market CDA property for development CDA, City, DAD Ongoing Undetermined Plan area infrastructure and aesthetic CDA, City Ongoing \$15,000 improvements

-• UPRR Corridor Redevelopment-over the years, many commercial/industrial uses were conducted on the UPRR corridor through the community.
-Many of these uses have since ceased, leaving substandard/dilapidated structures and nuisance conditions.
+UPRR Corridor Redevelopment-over the years, many commercial/industrial uses were conducted on the UPRR right-of-way corridor through the community.
+When the uses ceased, facilities became underutilized, abandoned, and unmaintained leading to substandard and nuisance conditions.

-The City has established a relationship with UPRR to collaborate on the removal of the structures and debris from the properties; as well as the potential development of green space and pedestrian trails abutting the Hwy 30 corridor.
-A substantial amount of demolition activities were performed on dilapidated structures over the past several years; however minor clean up work remains to be completed.
-The commitment to complete demolition activities and reach green space use agreements with UPRR will continue in 2014.
+Over the years, the City has worked with UPRR on the removal of dilapidated structures and debris along the Hwy 30/UPRR corridor; as well as the potential development of green space and pedestrian trails abutting the highway.
+The commitment to clean up the area and reach green space use agreements with UPRR will continue in 2016.

-Action Responsible Party Timeframe Cost

-Perform clean-up demolition activities City, lease holder, Jan-Dec Variable

-contractor

-Reach agreement with UPRR on green City, UPRR Jan-Dec Undetermined

-space use, and plan improvements
+Action Responsible Party Timeframe Cost Perform necessary clean-up activities City, contractor Jan-Dec Variable Secure agreement with UPRR on green City, UPRR Jan-Dec Undetermined space use, and plan improvements